1989 NBA Finals: Aftermath

 The Pistons would repeat as champions in the next year, knocking off the Clyde Drexler-led Portland Trail Blazers in five games.
+The Pistons team who repeated the following season was virtually the same, minus Rick Mahorn, who was left unprotected and therefore selected in the 1989 expansion draft by the Minnesota Timberwolves.
+The Pistons were conducting their victory celebration in Detroit while the draft was happening and Mahorn was taken aside during the festivities, so he could be told.
+Pistons general manager Jack McCloskey tried to reacquire Mahorn to no avail, and years later Mahorn was shown to still be bothered by what transpired as the story of the expansion draft brought him to tears during the 2014 ESPN’s 30 for 30 documentary about the team.

 This was Pat Riley’s last Finals appearance as the Lakers’ head coach.
 The next season, he resigned and became, after a brief stint as a broadcaster with NBC, the head coach of the New York Knicks from 1992 to 1995.
-The Lakers did make it back to the finals in 1991 in spite of Riley’s absence, but fell to Michael Jordan and his Chicago Bulls in five games, becoming the first victim of the first Bulls’ three-peat from 1991 to 1993.
+The Lakers did make it back to the finals in 1991 in spite of Riley's absence, but fell to Michael Jordan and his Chicago Bulls in five games.

-A decade later, Dennis Rodman and John Salley would late play for the Lakers.
+A decade later, Dennis Rodman and John Salley would play for the Lakers.
 Salley won a championship during the last year of his career with the Lakers in 2000.

-The Pistons and Lakers met one more time in the 2004 NBA Finals.
-Much had changed since they last met, but they still took on the personalities of their respective teams: the more physical, defensive Pistons against the finesse, offensively-minded Lakers.
-In the rematch, the underdog Pistons, led by Ben Wallace, Chauncey Billups, Richard Hamilton, Rasheed Wallace and Tayshaun Prince, and coached by Larry Brown, upset the star-studded future Hall-of-Fame Lakers team of Kobe Bryant, Shaquille O'Neal, Karl Malone and Gary Payton, and coached by Phil Jackson, in five games.
+The Pistons and Lakers met again in the 2004 NBA Finals.
+In the rematch, the Pistons, led by Ben Wallace, Chauncey Billups, Richard Hamilton, Rasheed Wallace and Tayshaun Prince, and coached by Larry Brown, beat the Lakers team of Kobe Bryant, Shaquille O'Neal, Karl Malone and Gary Payton, and coached by Phil Jackson, in five games.

 This was the first NBA Finals to feature special on-court decals made for the event.
 These were placed within the center court of each participating team's home arenas.
 The NBA continued to place these decals until 2014.